 Wednesday, January 25, 2023 Morning Keynote

-Dr. Kanold received the 2017 Ross Taylor/Glenn Gilbert National Leadership Award from the National Council of Supervisors of Mathematics, the international 2010 Damen Award for outstanding contributions to the leadership field of education from Loyola University Chicago, 1986 Presidential Awards for Excellence in Mathematics and Science Teaching, and 1994 Outstanding Administrator Award from the Illinois State Board of Education.
-He serves as an adjunct faculty member for the graduate school at Loyola University Chicago.
+Dr. Kanold received the 2017 Ross Taylor / Glenn Gilbert National Leadership Award from the National Council of Supervisors of Mathematics and the international 2010 Damen Award for outstanding contributions to education from Loyola University Chicago where he received his doctorate in educational leadership and counseling psychology.

 Thursday, January 26, 2023 Morning Keynote

 Emotional and Social Wellness as the Pathway to Living Your Best Life!

 Timothy D. Kanold extends the foundation of Educator Wellness by taking a deep dive into two of the four dimensions from his Wellness Solutions for Educators™ framework—emotional and social wellness.
 Participants are reminded to live their best lives for the benefit of others as they move into this second day of growth and learning together.

 Participants can expect to:

 Examine two dimensions of the Wellness Solutions for Educators™ framework—social and emotional wellness—and consider specific routines and strategies associated with each.

 Discover what it means to be happy and joyful at work.